Laos

 Centering communities and their livelihoods

 By improving dam safety, the project seeks to primarily benefit those living in downstream or catchment areas.
-Dams have adverse environmental effects on the Mekong as they affect fish migrations, river hydrology, and sediment transfers.
-These considerations are even more important as the Mekong River is crucially important for the biodiversity of the region and many communities depend on the river and its resources for their food and livelihood.
+Dams have adverse environmental effects on the Mekong, affecting fish migration, river hydrology, and sediment transfers.
+These considerations are essential, especially considering the Mekong River's significance for the regional biodiversity and for many communities who depend on it as a source of food and income.

-To ensure these environmental and safety considerations are adequately considered, strengthening the necessary technical know-how among the relevant authorities, a legal and institutional set-up to allow for a better enforcement of dam safety are critical.
+To ensure these environmental and safety considerations are adequately considered, strengthening the necessary technical know-how among the relevant authorities, as well as a legal and institutional set-up to allow for a better enforcement of dam safety are critical.

 The DSTIA Project focuses on: